eabaron/eabaron.github.io/_teaching/gradstudents.md

 National Laboratory

 * Jim Buell, University of Oklahoma, 1998.
+Theis Title: Abundances in Planetary Nebulae: an Autopsy of Low and Intermediate Mass Stars
-Richard Henry was official advisor, but Baron is closely involved.
+ Richard Henry was official
+advisor, but Baron was closely involved.
 Current Position: Associate Professor, Alfred State College